auth0/docs/articles/native-platforms/ios-objc/00-introduction.md

 ## Sample Projects

-Each tutorial in the serie includes a link to its corresponding sample project, which expose how to achieve the goal from the tutorial in question.
+Each tutorial in the series includes a link to its corresponding sample project, which demonstrates how to achieve the goal from the tutorial in question.
 You can check out all the samples [here](https://github.com/auth0-samples/auth0-ios-objc-sample/).